 Horseback riding, permitted on designated trails, is a wonderful way to enjoy Shenandoah.
+You can also sign up to take a guided ride on horses or ponies through wooded trails at Skyland Stables (mile 42.5 on Skyline Drive).
 For more information, visit goshenandoah.com.